 We’re a small but mighty team of local journalists working for Oakland.
 We amplify community voices, share the power of real information, and investigate systems, not just symptoms.

 We report on Oakland every day here at our nonprofit news site.
-You can also find us on Twitter, Instagram, and Facebook, and sign up for our weekly newsletter, where we round up our own reporting as well as great work from others.
+You can also find us on Twitter, Instagram, and Facebook, and sign up for our newsletters.

 Our newsroom is guided by a set of founding values, which we developed after spending months asking Oaklanders about how local journalism can help make their daily lives better and help build a more informed, more equitable city.
 You can learn more about that work, and what we learned.